vyos/vyos-documentation/docs/configuration/service/conntrack-sync.rst

     Accept only certain protocols: You may want to replicate the state of flows depending on their layer 4 protocol.

-    Protocols are: tcp, sctp, udp and icmp.
+    Protocols are: tcp, sctp, dccp, udp, icmp and ipv6-icmp.

-    .. note:: When using multiple protocols they must be separated by comma.

   .. cfgcmd:: set service conntrack-sync event-listen-queue-size <size>